michaelfeil/commonroad_motionplaner_michaelf/README.md

 ## Visualizaton

-For the [USA_US101-21_1_T-1](https://commonroad.in.tum.de/submissions/ranking/KS2:SM1:USA_US101-21_1_T-1:2020a) the *relevant* part (from start of the ego vehicle to goal) of the reference path.
-Since the interval of time_steps of arrival is 70-80, the relevant reference path should be completed in 75 steps.
-Given the closest position towards the reference path and time_step at any giiven time of the ego vehicle, an estimate of the average speed needed and the desired subsection of the reference path that should be completed at this time_step, can be returned.
+For the [USA_US101-21_1_T-1](https://commonroad.in.tum.de/submissions/ranking/KS2:SM1:USA_US101-21_1_T-1:2020a) scanario, we extract the *relevant* part (from start of the ego vehicle to goal) of the reference path.
+Since the interval of time_steps of arrival is 70-80, it is a good assumption the relevant reference path can  be completed in ~75 steps.
+Given the closest position towards the reference path and time_step at any giiven time of the ego vehicle, an estimate of the average speed needed and the progess of the reference path that should be achieved at this time_step, can be returned.
+Also distance and orientation towards the reference path help to guide the low level search.

 Extracted part of reference_route from start to finish of the USA_US101-21_1_T-1 Scenario: